noglitchyo/dealdoh/README.md

 - [x] Can use multiple upstreams
 - [x] Can use different DNS protocol: standard udp/tcp, DoH
-- [x] Attempt to provide a nice DNS abstraction layer to allow development on top of it and customization
+- [x] Attempt to provide a DNS abstraction layer (from https://tools.ietf.org/html/rfc1035) to allow development on top of it and customization

 ## Roadmap